On this page:

 Hood Airflow Performance Checks

-Environmental Health and Safety checks airflow performance of all campus fume hoods and subsequently issues reports on the status of the fume hoods in each building.
-EHS rechecks airflow performance after Facilities Operations and Maintenance Personnel have completed work requests.
+Environmental Health and Safety will verify airflow performance of all campus fume hoods in each building.
+EHS will recheck airflow performance after Facilities Operations and Maintenance Personnel have completed work requests.

 Mechanical Malfunction or Repair Requests